 You are responsible for collecting, reporting, and paying any taxes that may arise from your use of the ComPay Payment Service.
 You agree to comply with applicable tax laws in connection with your use of the ComPay Payment Service.

-1-Stop is sponsored into the Australian Payments Clearing Association’s BECS system via a major Australian bank.
-As such, 1-Stop is subject to annual review by the bank to ensure that 1-Stop continues to operate within the terms of its agreement with the bank and meets the requirements of the BECS Regulations.
-Part of this requirement is the setting of a daily upper limit for all direct debits processed by the bank on behalf of 1-Stop, which is subject to a credit risk approval by the bank.
+OneStop is sponsored into the Australian Payments Clearing Association’s BECS system via a major Australian bank.
+As such, OneStop is subject to an annual review by the bank to ensure that OneStop continues to operate within the terms of its agreement with the bank and meets the requirements of the BECS Regulations.
+Part of this requirement is the setting of a daily upper limit for all direct debits processed by the bank on behalf of OneStop, which is subject to a credit risk approval by the bank.

-Should the daily value of all direct debits exceed the limit value agreed with the bank, 1-Stop is unable to provide certainty that the full value of debits will be processed on the day of processing, with the result to some debits and associated credits may be delayed to the next available processing day.
-1-Stop continuously monitors its daily debit volumes and works closely with its bank to enhance service capabilities, however some situations may arise necessitating delayed debiting and subsequent credit settlement as a result of over-limit restrictions place on 1-Stop by its bank.
+Should the daily value of all direct debits exceed the limit value agreed with the bank, OneStop is unable to provide certainty that the full value of debits will be processed on the day of processing, with the result of some debits and associated credits may be delayed to the next available processing day.
+OneStop continuously monitors its daily debit volumes and works closely with its bank to enhance service capabilities, however, some situations may arise necessitating delayed debiting and subsequent credit settlement as a result of over-limit restrictions placed on OneStop by its bank.

 If you have any questions, problems or disputes please contact us.
 When you provide feedback to us, we have the opportunity to improve our services to you.
-You can contact 1-Stop at:
+You can contact OneStop at: